dgoffredo/mq/README.md

-The example opens (or first creates with Unix permissions `600`) the message queue named `/my-queue` (on many systems, queue names must be prefixed with a `/`) for both reading and writing, and then sends and receives various messages before closeping the queue:
+The example opens (or first creates with Unix permissions `600`) the message queue named `/my-queue` (on many systems, queue names must be prefixed with a `/`) for both reading and writing, and then sends and receives various messages before closing the queue:

     $ mq --open --create --read --write --permissions 600 /my-queue
-    > send 47 hello, here is my message of length forty-seven ack 47
+    > send 0 47 hello, here is my message of length forty-seven ack 0 47
-    > send 32 here is one of length thirty-two ack 32
+    > send 0 32 here is one of length thirty-two ack 0 32
-    > recv
+    > receive
-    47 hello, here is my message of length forty-seven
+    0 47 hello, here is my message of length forty-seven
-    > recv
+    > receive
-    32 here is one of length thirty-two
+    0 32 here is one of length thirty-two
-    > send 3 one
+    > send 1 3 one
-    > send 3 two
+    > send 2 3 two
-    > send 8 goodbye!
+    > send 3 8 goodbye!
     > consume
-    3 one
+    1 3 one
-    3 two
+    2 3 two
-    8 goodbye!
+    3 8 goodbye!
     > close
     $

+The integer before the message length is the message priority, which must be non-negative.

 Here's an example that demonstrates the persistence of the queue.
 It is destroyed when the system goes down, or when it is `unlink`ed and no open file descriptors remain for it:

     $ mq --open --create --read --write --permissions 600 /todo
-    > send 19 send a few messages
+    > send 0 19 send a few messages
-    ack 19
+    ack 0 19
-    > send 10 like these
+    > send 0 10 like these
-    ack 10
+    ack 0 10
-    > send 54 and read from another process after this one goes away ack 54
+    > send 0 54 and read from another process after this one goes away ack 0 54
     > close
     $ echo Notice how now we can omit the "create" and "permissions" options.
     Notice how now we can omit the "create" and "permissions" options.
     $ mq --open --read /todo
     > consume
-    19 send a few messages
+    0 19 send a few messages
-    10 like these
+    0 10 like these
-    54 and read from another process after this one goes away
+    0 54 and read from another process after this one goes away
     > close
     $